Lucy Knight

-Lucy Knight is a fictional character In the NBC television series ER, portrayed by actress Kellie Martin.
+Lucy Knight is a fictional character from the NBC television series ER, portrayed by actress Kellie Martin.
 The character was part of the show for the fifth and sixth seasons.
 When she was first introduced on ER, Dr. Doug Ross called her a "by the book" medical student.
 Kellie Martin's image was removed from the main cast opening credits in the 15th episode of season 6.

 Conception and creation

 Prior to this role in ER, Martin was nicknamed "One Take Kellie".
 She was not used to the medical jargon her character had to say, however, and claimed that it once took 12 takes to correctly pronounce "renal vein thrombosis."